.

-Who pays for the Medical Forensic Exam?
+Who Pays for the Medical Forensic Exam?

 One main barrier in deciding to seek medical care after a sexual assault can be paying for the medical care.
 Survivors may be concerned that seeking medical care will mean that their privacy will not be protected as they may have to give out their insurance information.
 However, there are several different entities that cover portions of the cost of the MFE including: law enforcement, Colorado’s Crime Victim Compensation, the state Sexual Assault Victim Emergency Payment Program (SAVE), or the survivor’s health insurance.